MicrosoftDocs/CortanaSkillsKit/docs/skills/authentication.md

 ---

-   >[!NOTE]
-   > You should check for errors and HTTP status codes on the OAuth card, such as `401 unauthorized`.
+   You should check for errors and HTTP status codes on the OAuth card, such as `401 unauthorized`.

 ## Next steps